top of page

 Trigger B2 (Spectral narrowing / increasing Q):

-• Energy becomes concentrated into one/few bands with decreasing bandwidth (objective metric: decreasing spectral entropy or increasing peak sharpness).
+Energy becomes concentrated into one or few bands with decreasing bandwidth (objective metric: decreasing spectral entropy or increasing peak sharpness).

 Tier C - Integrated Confirmation Triggers (multi-parameter)